tarwn/lessthandot-hugo/blogs/content/posts/2012-02-03-automatically-version-control-your-jenkins.md

 ## Automagicalize It

 One of the advantages I sold myself on was the hands off nature of the final solution.
 In order to achieve that I need to setup something to perform nightly commits and pushes for me.
-With Jenkins right here, I might as well use it to drive it&#8217;s own backups.
+With Jenkins right here, I might as well use it to drive it's own backups.

-First up, I&#8217;ll create a new job named &#8220;Backup Configurations&#8221;.
+First up, I'll create a new job named “Backup Configurations”.

 <div style="text-align: center; font-size: .9em; color: #666666;">
   <img src="http://tiernok.com/LTDBlog/JenkinsBackups/1.png" title="General Job Settings" /><br /> General Job Settings
 </div>

-I want this to run every night, so I&#8217;ll setup a trigger to run at 1:30 every night by specifying &#8220;Build Periodically&#8221; with a setting of &#8220;30 1 \* \* *&#8221;.
+I want this to run every night, so I'll setup a trigger to run at 1:30 every night by specifying “Build Periodically” with a setting of “30 1 \* \* *”.

 <div style="text-align: center; font-size: .9em; color: #666666;">
   <img src="http://tiernok.com/LTDBlog/JenkinsBackups/2.png" title="Build Trigger Settings" /><br /> Build Trigger Settings
 </div>

-And then the last step is to add an &#8220;Execute Windows Batch Command&#8221; step to my job that executes a similar commit and push to the ones above.
-Because I am in a subfolder of the repository, I don&#8217;t have to add in any path commands or other trickery.
+And then the last step is to add an “Execute Windows Batch Command” step to my job that executes a similar commit and push to the ones above.
+Because I am in a subfolder of the repository, I don't have to add in any path commands or other trickery.

 <div style="text-align: center; font-size: .9em; color: #666666;">
   <img src="http://tiernok.com/LTDBlog/JenkinsBackups/3.png" title="Build Step" /><br /> Build Step